-Facilities 702

-Managing Division:

-Executive and Administrative Resources

-Contact Person:

-Maricela Martinez

-Facilities Planning and Maintenance of existing facilities, equipment and supplies.

-The Facilities Office provides for the day to day operations of the Air District's office at 375 Beale Street and satellite offices.
-The development of safety protocols is ongoing, security, and maintenance of existing infrastructure and equipment is ongoing and includes satellite offices.

-The budget increased to address capital improvement needs for the Air District's Richmond Office

-Work with BAHA and consultants on facility related projects in reference to shared space and services at 375 Beale Street.

-Respond to emergency facility repair requests.
+Facilities 702 Managing Division: Executive and Administrative Resources Contact Person: Maricela Martinez Program Purpose: Facilities Planning and Maintenance of existing facilities, equipment and supplies.
+Description of Program: The Facilities Office provides for the day to day operations of the Air District's office at 375 E Beale Street and satellite offices.
+The development of safety protocols is ongoing, security, and maintenance infrastructure and equipment is ongoing and includes satellite offices.
+Justification of Change Request: The budget increased to address capital improvement needs for the Air District's Richmond Activities Office Work with BAHA and consultants on facility related projects in reference to shared space an 375 Beale Street. d services at Respond to emergency facility repair requests.
 Oversee general contractors for the construction of offices and cubicles.
-Procure furniture and reconfigure cubicle spaces.
-Oversee electricians and plumbers.

-Routine maintenance at offsite facilities: performing preventive and scheduled maintenance as well as maintenance performed in response to signs of wear and tear observed during planned maintenance activities.
+Procure furniture at cubicle spaces.
+Oversee electricians and plumbers. nd reconfigure Routine maintenance at offsite facilities: performing preventive and scheduled maintenance maintenance performed in response to signs of wear and tear observed during planned mai activities.
 Conference room set-up and oversee security for Board meetings.
 Major Objectives Delivery Date Work with BAHA and consultants on facility related projects in reference to shared space and services at 375 Beale Street.
 Ongoing Respond to emergency facility repair requests.
 Ongoing Oversee general contractors for the construction of offices and cubicles.
 Procure furniture and reconfigure cubicle spaces.
 Oversee electricians and plumbers.
 Ongoing Routine maintenance at offsite facilities: performing preventive and scheduled maintenance as well as maintenance performed in response to signs of wear and tear observed during planned maintenance activities.
 Ongoing Conference room set-up and oversee security for Board meetings.
 Ongoing

-Facilities 702
+Facilities